 By day most Kalkan visitors enjoy lapping up the sun by the pool, the beach or the local beach clubs located around the bay.
 At nightfall many dress for dinner and head into the centre of the town centre to choose where they will enjoy their next delicious meal; maybe by the harbour or at one of Kalkan’s many rooftop restaurants overlooking the sea.
 Whatever your budget you will find great food to enjoy, from local meze’s (starters) to Turkish Pide (pizza) and kebabs, to delicately grilled sea bass or slowly cooked lamb shank, it is often said that you would be very unlucky indeed to have a bad meal in Kalkan.
 All washed down of course with the local Efes Beer, Raki or wine.
 Kalkan’s nightlife is low-key and limited to a number of outside music bars catering for a mix of ages and music tastes.
 There is enough for youngsters to be entertained in the busy July and August holidays.

 If you are hoping for a bit more than just a sun and sea holiday then you will find this too.
-Within a 10 to 45 minute drive of the town, are the stunning beaches of Kaputas and Patara, the gorge at Saklikent and too many historic sites to mention.
-Then there are daily boat trips from the harbour, the joys of a Turkish bath and for the men, the experience of a Turkish barbers’ shave.
-Just take a look at the Kalkan Guide in this website for more ideas.
+Within a 10 to 45-minute drive of the town, are the stunning beaches of Kaputas and Patara, the gorge at Saklikent and too many historic sites to mention.
+Then there are daily boat trips from the harbour, the joys of a Turkish bath and for the men, the experience of a Turkish barber’s shave.
+Just take a look at the Kalkan Guide on this website for more ideas.

 Most of all Kalkan is renowned for its excellent choice of private holiday rentals, which are offered to a high standard and represent excellent value for money.
-Whether you want a small apartment, or large villa with infinity pool we have it all.
+Whether you want a small apartment or a large villa with an infinity pool we have it all.